efrancisworks/efrancisworks/README.md

 # Hi there, I'm Emanuel! 👋

-I'm currently a Computer Science major, looking to learn new skill and help collaborate on cool projects.
-On my github you'll find projects that I've used for:
+I'm currently a Computer Science major, looking to learn new skills and collaborate on cool projects.
+On my GitHub you'll find projects that I've used for:
 - Language proficiency,
 - University course work
 - Experiments with new technologies and frameworks